 Rationale Most aspects of Pacific lamprey data collection, management and analysis are in a formative stage.
-The Yakama Nation recognizes that regional adoption of agree-upon metrics will take time and we will continue to strive for consistency across the region to provide for efficiency and much greater power and confidence in data analysis and interpretation.
-Because the Yakama Nation is just now initiating a Pacific Lamprey Program (YNPLP) we will coordinate and work closely with, and will use existing standard methods adopted by other tribal and government entities.
+Consistency across the region will provide for efficiency and much greater power and confidence in data analysis and interpretation.
+Because the Yakama Nation is just now initiating a Pacific Lamprey Program (YNPLP) we will coordinate and work closely with, and will use standard methods adopted by other tribal and government entities.